 Main areas of responsibility.
 The Commission is responsible for:

-The enforcement of QBPIPA, in relation to the granting of access to documents held by public bodies.
+The enforcement of the Act respecting Access to Documents Held by Public Bodies and the Protection of Personal Information (QBPIPA), in relation to the granting of access to documents held by public bodies.

 The protection of personal information under QBPIPA, in relation to the protection of personal information in the private sector.